asmaamirkhan/DeepLearningNotes/0-NNConcepts/4-PracticalAspects.md

 > Having high-bias implies that the model is too simple and does not capture the complexity of data thus **underfitting** the data 🤕

 ### 🕹 Variance
-Variance is the variability of model prediction for a given data point or a value which tells us spread of our data Model with high variance fails to generalize on the data which it hasn’t seen before.
+- Variance is the variability of model prediction for a given data point or a value which tells us spread of our data.
+- Model with high variance fails to generalize on the data which it hasn’t seen before.

 > Having high-variance implies that algorithm models random noise present in the training data and it **overfits** the data 🤓